bluehalo/node-fhir-server-mongo/README.md

 redirect_uri=https://app/after-auth
 ```

-Lets give this a try on our server.
-Using any request builder (i.e. Postman), create a new POST request with the code you obtained during the previous step.
-You have a short time to use that code so if it has expired, you will need to be granted a new one.
+Using any request builder (eg. Postman), create a POST request with the code obtained from the previous step.
+Code expiration time might be limited.

 ```
 POST http://localhost:3000